Tagaiatto/Tagaiatto/README.md

 - 🔭 I’m currently working as a full-time developer
-- 🌱 I’m currently learning TypeScript, React, NodeJS and TDD
+- 🌱 I’m currently learning Nest.js, Node.js, React js, and Laravel
-- 👯 I’m looking to collaborate on React/Node projects
+- 👯 I’m looking to collaborate on Nest, Node, React, and Laravel projects
 - 📫 How to reach me: https://www.linkedin.com/in/edilson-mn/